CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/01-PREREQUISITE.md

 ### **Task 1**: **Review the Pre-requisites**

 To deploy a Windows Virtual Desktop environment, we need a pre-created windows domain (for example: contoso.com).
-This can be achieved in one of the followings ways:
+This can be achieved using one of the followings ways:

 1. Azure Active Directory Domain Services(AADDS)
 2. Windows Active Directory